 Astronomy & Astrophysics was the 219th most popular major in the 2020-2021 school year.
 Colleges in the United States reported awarding 1,375 degrees in this year alone.
 This is a difference of 107 over the prior year, a growth of 7.8%.

 Our 2023 Best Astronomy & Astrophysics Schools ranking analyzes 49 of these schools to determine the best overall colleges for astronomy and astrophysics students.
 Explore this or one of our many other custom astronomy rankings further below.

 Students interested in pursuing and Astronomy or Astrophysics degree should have a strong background in mathematics.
 Professionals are often required to complete and explain complex calculations.
 Critical thinking and analytical skills will allow students to understand these calculations and apply them to the project they are working on.
 Since professionals often work with others, strong communication and teamwork skills are necessary.

 Professionals in the Astronomy and Astrophysics field work full time in offices or observatories.
 Students should be prepared to work long hours, especially at night, in order to observe stars and other celestial bodies.

 Although a master's degree will allow graduates to work in this field, most employers require a Ph.D.
 These programs typically take 5-7 years to complete and allow students to work in a variety of locations completing fieldwork or research.
 Internships or summer programs will allow students to gain experience in this field as they work towards an advanced degree.

-astronomy and astrophysics degree applicants generally need have finished high school or their GED.
-Many schools may also have GPA and SAT/ACT score minimums that must be met.
+New students will need to have completed high school or a GED program and each school will have their own minimum GPA and SAT/ACT test requirements.
 In addition to these basic astronomy and astrophysics program qualifications, to serve in some astronomy careers, special certification may be required outside of your degree.